 Practice Financing

 The first place you will start.
 No one will take you seriously until you are pre-approved for a practice.
-Every bank wants to lend to you as dental loans have a 99.6% success rate.
-The joke is the only way dental practices fail are death or some type of addiction.
+Every bank wants to lend to you as dental practice acquisition loans have historically had very high success rates.
 Most practice loans request no money down.
 The bank will typically want to see 7-10% of the purchase in a liquid account (checking, savings, taxable inv acct).
 Do your due diligence and shop with 3 lenders.
 Be cautious looking just at the rate.
 Take the efficiency of the loan process, fees, and other available services into the equation.

 CPA